JJNod88/PP1_html_css/README.md

     * View games, teams and locations of available football games.
     * Sign Up to the site via a form
     * Have access to relevant parts of the sites with links and buttons contained in Header, Footer and Section elements.
+    * Build a pool of players and Teams, with increased functionality that can be commercialised.

 ### How the Site achieves this
 * The site has an SEO defined to accurately show up when people search for 5,6 and 7-a-side football games in Manchester.